Partially massless theory as a quantum gravity candidate: Introduction

 However, the matter current is conserved only when they are on-shell as discussed.
 Therefore one needs to develop an appropriate transformation of the matter fields so that this becomes a symmetry without requesting their current conservation.

-The first issue that we raise in this note is a development of the matter field transformations.
-We show that the matter field transformation is nonlocal one in general.
+The first issue that we raise in this note is a development of the matter field transformations, where we consider two types of PM gravity couplings with matters.
+The first type is characterized by an interaction Lagrangian density being given by $\mathcal L_{int}\sim h_{\mu\nu}T^{\mu\nu}$, where $T^{\mu\nu}$ is the stress energy tensor of the matter field.
+This comes from the classical notion of general relativity, where the gravitational fields interact with (or space time curvature is given by) energy and momentum of matters.
+We show that the matter field transformation is nonlocal one in this case\footnote{Electric-magnetic duality transformation is nonlocal transformation but it is global symmetry\cite{Deser1,Moon:2014gaa,Lee:2018bud,Hinterbichler:2014xga}}.
 We can see this due to the fact that we confront a contradiction if we suppose that both of the $\phi$ and the $\zeta_I$ are local parameters where the $\zeta_I$ is the transformation parameter of the matter fields.
 For the PM transformation to be a symmetry, a certain relation between $\zeta_I$ and $\phi$ should come into existence, namely $\zeta_I=\zeta_I(\phi)$.
 The relation has a fractional form and in general the denominator cannot be removed by canceling the common factors of the numerator and the denominator.
 The denominator contains certain amount of derivatives which means the transformation does have integrations in it.

-The nonlocality does not mean that the transformation is ill-defined.
-For example electric-magnetic duality transformation is nonlocal transformation and well-defined\cite{Deser1,Moon:2014gaa,Lee:2018bud,Hinterbichler:2014xga}.
-It is given by

-where the $\varepsilon$ is an infinitesimal transformation parameter.
-On the right hand side of the second relation in (\ref{EM-duality}), there is $\nabla^{-2}$ operator in it which means the transform\fixmeag{ation}{} is nonlocal.

-We admit the nonlocal property of the matter field transformation and try to get the precise form of them.
 For concreteness, we concentrate on the massless scalar and electromagnetic fields($U(1)$ vector fields)\footnote{In \cite{Deser:2006zx}, the authors discuss an interaction between partially massless spin 2 and spin 1 fields.
 However, the spin 1 fields are not the usual electromagentic fields.}.
 The result is listed in the section \ref{Gauge symmetry on the matter fields}.
 In section \ref{Gauge symmetry on the matter fields}, we show that in general the matter transformation is nonlocal.
 After this, we develop a transformation of the matter fields together with the partially massless symmetry transform\fixmeag{ation}{} which makes the full action invariant.
-Moreover, we try to construct a gauge invariant(or covariant) derivative for the theory in the last part of the section.